sillysam100/oemer/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Input Image**
-The image that triggers this bug.
+The original image that triggers this bug (not the image name).
+In *.jpg* or *.png* format, *.pdf* file will not work.

+You can attach the image file by simply dragging the file to the text area.

-***IMPORTANT*** The issue will be closed directly if you don't provide the image.
+***IMPORTANT*** The issue will be closed directly if you don't provide the image and the issue relates to transcription bugs.

 **Full Traceback**
 The complete error traceback.